TC 11 - Security and Privacy Protection in Information Processing Systems - Aims and Scopes

 To promote information security education and training at the university level and in government and industry.

-* To establish an international resource center for the exchange of information about education and training in information security.
+* establish an international resource center for the exchange of information about education and training in information security.

-* To encourage colleges and universities to include a suitable model course in information security at the graduate and/or undergraduate level in the disciplines of computer science, information systems and public service.
+* encourage colleges and universities to include a suitable model course in information security at the graduate and/or undergraduate level in the disciplines of computer science, information systems and public service.

-* To develop information security modules that can be integrated into a business educational training program and/or introductory computer courses at the college or university level.
+* develop information security modules that can be integrated into a business educational training program and/or introductory computer courses at the college or university level.

-* To collect and periodically disseminate an annotated bibliography of information security books, feature articles, reports, and other educational media.
+* collect and periodically disseminate an annotated bibliography of information security books, feature articles, reports, and other educational media.

 WG11.9 - Digital Forensics